 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-You may submit comments on this document, identified by NOAA-NMFS-2014-0090, by any of the following methods:
+You may submit comments on this document, identified by Docket NOAA-NMFS-2014-0090, by either of the following methods:

 FOR FURTHER INFORMATION CONTACT:

 Melissa Beaudry, Quality Officer, Office of International Affairs and Seafood Inspection; 301-427-8308.

 Start Supplemental Information

 On June 17, 2014, the White House released a Presidential Memorandum entitled “Establishing a Comprehensive Framework to Combat Illegal, Unreported, and Unregulated Fishing and Seafood Fraud.”
 Among other actions, the Memorandum established a Presidential Task Force on Combating Illegal, Unreported, and Unregulated (IUU) Fishing and Seafood Fraud (Task Force), co-chaired by the Departments of State and Commerce, with membership including a number of other Federal agency and White House Offices: The Departments of Agriculture, Defense, Health and Human Services, Homeland Security, Interior, and Justice; the Federal Trade Commission; the U.S. Agency for International Development; the Council on Environmental Quality; the Office of Science and Technology Policy; the National Security Council; and the Office of the U.S. Trade Representative.